 How To Choose A Home Recording Vocals Microphone?

 Many people ask why they need to invest in a more expensive microphone while they can record vocals with phones or other electronic devices.
+No, you can DJ without turntable but an good microphone would help you a lot.

 However, we bet you are not that wondering.
 As you are even planning for a home studio, you are serious about making tracks.
 A suitable microphone will guarantee that you can record like a pro.